Find out about artists creating new perspectives on conflict and migration

 We stand in solidarity with refugees and call on all artists and arts organizations to join us in promoting social inclusion and protecting vulnerable people through the arts.

-- ART27 organizes gatherings of socially engaged artists and arts organizations in Europe, to share expertise and to forge collaborations in promotion of social inclusion.
+art27 organizes gatherings of socially engaged artists and arts organizations in Europe and beyond, to share expertise and forge collaborations.

-- ART27 collects and openly shares resources and knowledge among all artists, arts organizations and arts projects wishing to contribute to a welcoming, inclusive Europe.
+art27 collects and openly shares resources and knowledge with all who wish to use art to contribute to a welcoming and just society.

-- ART27 seeks to impact the public narrative on war, refugees and migration.
-We aim to counter fear and xenophobia and promote social inclusion through participatory art projects, arts education, community arts initiatives, exhibits, installations and performances.
+art27 seeks to impact the public narrative on war, refugees and migration.
+We aim to counter fear and xenophobia and promote social inclusion through participatory arts projects, arts education, community arts initiatives, exhibits, installations and performances.

 art27 maintains a map of its members and their participatory arts projects